0xcire/Propel-CRM/README.md

   - [x] user can create account
   - [x] user can update their own account details (username, email, password)
   - [x] user can delete their own account
-- [ ] contacts-slice MVP
+- [x] contacts-slice MVP
   - [x] user can get all related contacts
   - [x] user can add a contact
   - [x] user can update a contact
   - [x] user can delete a contact
-  - [ ] on dashboard, user gets a side panel to view contacts (like valorant, csgo, discord, etc...)
+  - [x] on dashboard, user gets a side panel to view contacts (like valorant, csgo, discord, etc...)
-  - [ ] dashboard should have a '+' button that shows dropdown for adding contact, task, listing, etc
-  - [ ] full contacts page
 - [ ] tasks-slice MVP
 - [ ] listings-slice MVP
 - [ ] analytics-slice MVP